Become a Paid Speaker: 4 Ways to Monetise Your Message

 5. Get recordings of yourself speaking, and create a show reel of your work.

-6. Use this to build your brand, prove your skills, and secure paid speaking gigs.
+6. Use this to prove your skills, and secure paid speaking gigs.

 7. Continue to leverage upwards.